Median voter theorem: Uses of the median voter theorem

 The median voter result has been applied to an incredible variety of questions.
 Examples are the analysis of the relationship between income inequality and size of governmental intervention in redistributive policies (Meltzer and Richard, 1981), the study of the determinants of immigration policies (Razin and Sadka, 1999), of the extent of taxation on different types of income (Bassetto and Benhabib, 2006), and many more.

+The median voter theorem can be used to evaluate the political responsiveness of politicians and median citizen disagreement for any country.